jamespmernin/Ajax-HTTP-Intro/README.md

 ## Learning Objectives

 - Describe what an API is, and why we might use one.
+- Understand the format of API data
 - Explain the common role of JSON on the web.
-- Use jQuery $.ajax() method to make asynchronous GET requests for data.
+- Use jQuery $.ajax() method to make GET requests for data.
-- Use jQuery's 'promise-like' methods to handle AJAX responses asynchronously.
+- Use jQuery's 'promise-like' methods to handle AJAX responses.
 - Render new HTML content using data loaded from an Ajax request.
 - Perform POST, PUT, and DELETE requests to an API to modify data.